apache/mxnet/docs/api/clojure/module.md

 # Module API
 The module API provides an intermediate and high-level interface for performing computation with neural networks in MXNet.
 Module wraps a Symbol and one or more Executors.
-It has both a high level and intermediate level api.
+It has both a high level and intermediate level API.

 Topics: